RickyLau2428/othello-app/README.md

 against yourself), this application will satisfy *most* of your Othello needs.

 ## Why Othello?
 I was inspired to design my project around Othello by watching gameplay on YouTube.
-To be completely frank, I have never played the game before, but I felt that it translated into a program fairly well and would be fun to implement.
+To be completely frank, I've never played the game before, but I felt that it translated into a program fairly well and would be fun to implement.

 ## User Stories
-* As a user, I want to be able to place a piece on the board
+* As a user, I want to be able to place a piece on the board, thus capturing opponent pieces
-* As a user, I want to be able to capture opponent pieces
 * As a user, I want to be able to start an Othello game with the correct starting configuration
 * As a user, I want to be able to end a game of Othello and determine who the superior Othello player is.
+* As a user, I want to be able to see the final score of an Othello match.